 formats are to be given priority.

-Official travel within Germany is only permitted in exceptional cases and if necessary for verifiable official reasons.
+Official travel within Germany is permitted for verifiable official reasons.
 Approval is granted by the supervisor and the dean's office after being reviewed.

 Where possible, overnight stays should not take place.
-If this is unavoidable, the regulations for overnight stays of the federal states in question must be taken into consideration beforehand.
+If this is unavoidable, all on-site infection control measures must be observed and the regulations for overnight stays of the federal states in question must be taken into consideration.

 The following rules apply for all members of staff, regardless of whether or not they are vaccinated or have recovered.

 During the period in which on-site work is not allowed, work should be conducted remotely or from home.
 If this is not possible, a paid leave of absence will be granted.